giseldo/neodataset/README.md

 # NEODATASET

-NEODATASET is a dataset containing projects with title and description in natural language of User Stories and their Story Points extracted from GitLab.
+NEODATASET is a dataset containing title and description in natural language of User Stories and their Story Points extracted from GitLab.

 This dataset is used in my research, [User Story Tutor](https://github.com/giseldo/userstory), and was presented in [this article](https://www.scitepress.org/PublicationsDetail.aspx?ID=PpuYOsDviJ4=&t=1).
 A version of the [article is also available at arxiv](https://arxiv.org/abs/2406.16259).